MrE42/7800_visualizations/README.md

 ## 🔧 Configuration JSON

-Each instrument model has a JSON file (e.g., `TG10.json`) defining:
+Each instrument model has a folder with JSON files for each TGA software version (e.g., `TG10/2.3.8.json`) defining:

 ```json
 {